riad-azz/bing-ai-no-limit/README.md

 ## Installation

-_Note: This works on the stable channel but other channels (Beta, Dev, Canary) might cause the extension to not work._
+_Note: This works on the stable channel (Last tested version 111.0.1661.62) but other channels (Beta, Dev, Canary) might cause the extension to not work._

 - Clone the repository or download the zip file and extract it